Hi, How Can We Help You?

 Florida Juvenile Cases

 Adolescents are prone to make a variety of mistakes.
-Unfortunately, these mistakes may be illegal in nature, which can lead to severe legal punishments.
-Regardless of their age, a criminal record can negatively impact a minor’s future employment and educational opportunities.
+Unfortunately, these mistakes may be illegal, leading to severe legal punishments.
+Regardless of age, a criminal record can negatively impact a minor’s future employment and educational opportunities.

 Juvenile crimes are illegal activities that are committed by people who are below the legal age of 18.
 Criminal activity among adolescents is continually on the rise.
-In an effort to limit juvenile crime, law enforcement has become stricter on juvenile crime.
+To limit juvenile crime, law enforcement has become stricter on juvenile crime.
 Common Florida Juvenile Crimes include, but are not limited to:

 Juvenile Crime Consequences

-When a parent is contacted by law enforcement because their child is being charged with a juvenile crime, their whole world is turned upside down.
-Often parents are unsure what to do and they may not always know how to act in their child’s best interest.
-Juveniles that are charged with crimes face legal consequences which can include:
+When a parent is contacted by law enforcement because their child is charged with a juvenile crime, their whole world is turned upside down.
+Often, parents are unsure of what to do and may not always know how to act in their child’s best interest.
+Juveniles that are charged with crimes face legal consequences, which can include:

-While legal consequences for adults are for punishment purposes, juvenile crime consequences are geared toward the treatment and rehabilitation of the minor.
+While legal consequences for adults are for punishment purposes, juvenile crime consequences are geared toward treating and rehabilitating minors.

 Juvenile Rights

-Just like adults, minors have individual rights and they can protect and defend themselves against their criminal charges.
-Juveniles have the right to remain silent when questioned by law enforcement, the right to cross examine witnesses who are testifying against them, and the right to an attorney.
+Like adults, minors have individual rights and can protect and defend themselves against criminal charges.
+Juveniles have the right to remain silent when questioned by law enforcement, the right to cross-examine witnesses who are testifying against them and the right to an attorney.

 If your child is being charged with a juvenile crime, the best thing you can do for them is retain an experienced criminal defense attorney.
 By retaining the services of a skilled Florida attorney, you are ensuring that your child will receive the legal representation, advice, and information they need to defend themselves against their charges.